row5is/HOL112018/README.md

 With the SCM still open, hover over the bar above the textbox and you should see an elipse.
 Click on the elipse.
 You should see lots of git commands.

+In the status bar you can see the branch name - it should be master.
+Click on the name and you will get an option to create a branch.
+Click on create a new branch and it will prompt you for a name.
+Name it anything you want.
+Spaces will be turned into hyphens.

 ## Extensions

 Also on the left is the VS Code Extensions pane.
 Click on it to open it.